gitgranthub/VBA-challenge/README.md

 our in-class activites + office hours....

 I ran into a Run-Time Error 6 code.
 Overflow.
 I fixed this by Dim Total_Ticker_Volume As Variant *instead of Double.
-This may be mac specific issue
+This may be a mac specific issue.